chukcha-wtf/adminlte/README.md

 gem 'jquery-ui-rails'
 ```

-And then include it in application.js before requiering adminlte
+And then include it in application.js before requiring adminlte

     //= require jquery-ui/core